sporeprotocol/spore-docs/docs/glossary/terms.md

 * [Why combine content and content-type?](https://docs.spore.pro/basics/tech-faq#why-combine-content-and-content-type)

 ## content-type
-Describes the file format or type of the digital asset associated with the token.
-For instance, content-type like JPEG, MP3, MP4 specify that the content is an image, audio, or video, respectively, among other formats.
-This information helps determine how to handle and render the associated content.
-Its scheme and rules follows the [RFC of MIME](https://datatracker.ietf.org/doc/html/rfc1341) standard.
+The file format or type of the digital asset created as Spore.
+For example, if the content-type is JPEG, it means the digital asset is an image.
+If it's MP3 or MP4, the asset is an audio file or a video file, respectively.
+Content-type helps in understanding how to correctly use or display the digital asset.
+The rules and structure of Spore's content-types follow the [MIME](https://datatracker.ietf.org/doc/html/rfc1341) standard, which is a widely accepted guideline for indicating the nature and format of a document, file, or assortment of bytes.

 **see also:**
 * [content](#content)